nihlaeth/voicetrainer/README.md

 * refactor export to be in MainWindow and file menu
 * add reset button for songs
 * reset midi after stopping or killing playback
-* phase out midion/off and sheeton/off vars in favor of comments
 * make release and publish
 * repeat once on click on exercise sheet
 * report errors from play module in ui